mozilla-b2g/fxos-certsuite/README.rst

 You can setup your environment and run the tests by running::

-    ./run.sh --version=<some version> --result-file=<absolute filepath>
+    ./run.sh --version=<some version>

-The *--version* and *--result* arguments are optional.
+The *--version* argument is optional.
 If passed, *--version* must be one of our supported release versions, either 1.3 or 1.4.
 If you don't pass a version, 1.3 will be assumed.
-The *--result-file* option can be used to specify where you want the json file to be created.
-By default, it will write the file *results.json* in the current working directory.

 This command sets up a virtual environment for you, with all the proper packages installed, activates the environment, runs the tests,